 Written by Robert E. Sheriff, MS, CIH, CSP, President

-The most complex Health and Safety Plans (HASP) tend to be for hazardous waste projects or government contracts at high hazard locations.
-The U.S. Army Corps of Engineers (USACE) and the Department of Interior Bureau of Reclamation are good examples of government entities requiring very detailed HASPs.
-At Atlantic Environmental, we have developed HASPs that ranged from 12 to 320 pages.
+The most complex Health and Safety Plans (HASP) usually involve hazardous waste projects, or government contracts in high hazard locations.
+The U.S. Army Corps of Engineers (USACE) and the Department of Interior Bureau of Reclamation are good examples of government entities that require very detailed HASPs.
+Here at Atlantic Environmental, we have developed HASPs that range from 12 to 320 pages.

-The essential element of any HASP is the Job Hazard Analysis (JHA) that identifies each work activity, the hazards associated with each task, and the protective measures required to protect workers at each stage of the work.
+The essential element of any HASP is the Job Hazard Analysis (JHA).
+The JHA identifies each work activity, the hazards associated with each task, and the protective measures required to protect workers at each stage of work.

-Chemical usage requiring monitoring and possibly respiratory protection also adds complexity.
-Chemical usage often requires the input of a Certified Industrial Hygienist (CIH) to evaluate potential worker exposure, perform monitoring, and often respiratory protection.
-This occurs most often where soil contamination or demolition of factories, refineries chemical plants or landfills are involved.
+Chemical usage that requires monitoring and possibly respiratory protection are among the most common hazards.
+Chemical use often requires a Certified Industrial Hygienist’s (CIH) input to evaluate potential worker exposure, perform monitoring, and often recommend respiratory protection for workers.
+This occurs most often when soil contamination or demolition of factories, refineries, chemical plants, and landfills is involved.

-Respiratory protection in itself is an intricate aspect of any HASP since regulatory requirements require initial monitoring, a written program, respiratory selection, physical exam, respirator fit testing, training, and record keeping.
+Respiratory protection is an intricate aspect of any HASP since regulatory requirements need initial monitoring, a written program, respiratory selection, physical examination, respirator fit testing, training, and record-keeping.

-Generally where a HASP is required often there are other hazard control plans required.
-It is common to have a need for an Environmental Protection Plan to protect neighbors, the air, water and ground from hazards created and addressed in the HASP.
+Generally, where a HASP is required, there are other hazard control plans in place.
+It is common to need an Environmental Protection Plan to protect neighbors, the air, water, and ground from hazards created and addressed in the HASP.

-Closely linked to an Environmental Protection Plan is a Hazardous Waste Plan addressing each issue as waste collection, waste classification, storage, transport and disposal.
+An Environmental Protection Plan is closely linked to a Hazardous Waste Plan, which addresses each issue as waste collection, waste classification, storage, transport, and disposal.

 Finally, the issues of Product Stewardship and Sustainability can be addressed.
-Issues such as recycling, carbon footprints, alternate products, routes and proximity of supplies are all elements of a responsible approach to a project or production activity.
+Issues such as recycling, carbon footprints, alternate products, routes and proximity of supplies are all elements to consider when planning a project or production activity.

 Atlantic Environmental, Inc. is well equipped to deal with more complex HASP issues.
-We may be able to assist you in something that seems to be overwhelming in its complexity.
-Searching this website, e-mail firstname.lastname@example.org or a phone call to 1-800-344-4414 is all that is needed.
+We may be able to assist you in something that seems to be overwhelming in its complexity and you can reach us by searching the website, by e-mailing firstname.lastname@example.org, by calling to 973-366-4660 or by using our online contact form.